jomadu/ai-rules-manager/docs/tasks/p1-6-filesystem-operations.md

 - `internal/filesystem/paths.go`

 ## Notes
+- ✅ Target directories now use configuration from rules.json instead of hardcoded paths
 - Consider using file locks for concurrent access
 - Implement proper cleanup of temporary files
 - Plan for future backup/restore functionality
 - Handle symbolic links appropriately

+## Completed Work
+- ✅ Replaced hardcoded .cursorrules and .amazonq/rules paths with manifest-driven targets
+- ✅ Added GetDefaultTargets() function for configurable defaults
+- ✅ Updated installer and uninstaller to read from rules.json
+- ✅ Added tests and documentation for configuration-driven approach